w3c/wai-curricula/content/content-author/structure.md

 Students should be able to:

-* explain how people with disabilities rely on meaningful content sequences, tables of contents, and other orientation and navigation methods to orient themselves and navigate content
+* explain how people with disabilities rely on content that follows a meaningful sequence, a table of contents, and other orientation and navigation methods to orient themselves and navigate content
-* utilize tables of contents to:
+* utilize a table of contents to:
   * provide a summary of the overall content structure
   * help users navigate to parts of the content
 * ensure availability of methods for users to move back and forth through long passages of content, for example using:
-  * tables of contents
+  * a table of contents
-  * links to get back to the top of the content and to the top of specific sections
+  * a link to get back to the top of the content and to the top of specific sections
   * methods to move from a footnote marker to the footnote content and from the footnote content back to the footnote marker
 * identify related requirements for:
   * designers and developers to support visual and non-visual perception and operation of orientation and navigation methods